djana/goodtoknow/leaflet.md

 ***
 ### GtK #3 – Synchronization view
 ##### What’s the issue?
+syncView Plugin does not work when setting the maxBounds.
+See the issue here: https://github.com/turban/Leaflet.Sync/issues/21
 ##### Why is it so?
 ##### How to solve it?
 ***